Blazheiko/uwebsockets-api/README.md

 # uWebSockets API

-`uWebSockets-api` — This wrapper simplifies the usage of [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) by offering more convenient tools for handling WebSockets and HTTP routing.
+`uWebSockets-api` — This wrapper simplifies the usage of [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) by offering more convenient tools for handling WebSockets and HTTP routing.Supports Node 22 versions.

 ## Basics